We research & explore the coolest ghost towns & historic locations in Ohio!

 New Hampton, OH (Hamden) – (1822 – 1840 farming town abandoned when the National Road (US 40) was built)

 Classification: ghost town

-Location: Jefferson Township, Madison County – On Frey Ave near the Hampton Cemetery
+Location: Jefferson Township, Madison County – On Frey Ave near Hampton Cemetery

 New Hampton was platted in 1822 by Samuel Sexton & Samuel Jones who were business men from New Jersey.
 It was a small town but had 8 streets, two general stores stores, three taverns, a Baptist church, & a post office from 1830 – 1833.
-The residents moved north to West Jefferson when the National Road (U.S. Highway 40) was built a few miles north of town in the 1830's.
+The residents moved north to West Jefferson when the National Road (US 40) was built a few miles north of town in the 1830s.

 The cemetery & part of the main street are the only known remnants left.
-Ohio Historical Marker #2 – 49 at the front of Hampton Cemetery on Frey Ave. tells the story of New Hampton & Ludlow’s Rd., the first state road in Ohio which the town had been built on.
+Ohio Historical Marker #2 – 49 at the front of New Hampton Cemetery on Frey Ave tells the story of New Hampton & Ludlow’s Rd, the first state road in Ohio which the town had was built on.
 Samuel Sexton & Samuel Jones moved back to New Jersey with their families when New Hampton was abandoned, unhappy that the town they founded no longer existed.

 West Jefferson, OH (Jefferson) – (1830 – present farming, mill, & railroad town that acquired most of New Hampton’s residents)

 Classification: small town